Woman's Club of Coconut Grove: Pine Needles Club

 An offshoot of the original Housekeepers Club of Coconut Grove, the Pine Needles Club offered young girls an opportunity to congregate, and discuss literature of present and past.
 The club was founded in 1895, in an effort to foster a spirit of community in the South Florida area.
 Mary Barr Munroe, wife of pioneer and author Kirk Munroe, gathered area girls for weekly outdoors readings of adventure novels, often those on the subjects of Seminole Indians and the Florida Everglades.

 Coconut Grove Library

-Founder Mary Barr Munroe, alongside Pine Needles Club members, worked to establish the first lending library in the City of Miami, operating out of donated space above an area general store.
-An 1895 donation of reading materials by frequent South Florida visitor, Louise Carnegie, and wife of Steel tycoon, Andrew Carnegie, enabled the Club to establish what became known as the Coconut Grove Reading Room.
+Founder Mary Barr Munroe, alongside Pine Needles Club members, worked to establish the first lending library in the City of Miami, operating out of donated space above a general store.
+An 1895 donation of reading materials by frequent South Florida visitor Louise Carnegie, and wife of steel tycoon Andrew Carnegie, enabled the Club to establish what became known as the Coconut Grove Reading Room.
 The Coconut Grove Reading Room collection grew exponentially.
-Housekeepers Club and Pine Needles Club members were eventually able to raise the funds required to erect the very first branch of the Miami-Dade Public Library System, known as the Coconut Grove Library.
-The branch, completed and open for business in 1901, was built upon land donated by fellow Coconut Grove pioneer, Ralph Munroe.
+Housekeepers Club and Pine Needles Club members were eventually able to raise the funds required to erect the first branch of the Miami-Dade Public Library System, known as the Coconut Grove Library.
+The branch, completed and open for business in 1901, was built on land donated by fellow Coconut Grove pioneer, Ralph Munroe.

-Club Activities
+Club activities

 Numerous environmental, social, and educational endeavors have been carried out by Housekeepers Club of Coconut Grove members.